andygott/andygott.github.io/_posts/2013-12-31-being-better-in-2014.markdown

 date:   2013-12-31 00:01:08
 ---

-2013 has been a good year, the latter half of which has been all about [Fieldwork](http://madebyfieldwork.com), as is to be expected in the first year of a new business.
+2013 has been a good year, the latter half of which has been all about [Fieldwork](http://madebyfieldwork.com), as you’d expect in the first year of a new business.

 We started Fieldwork at the end of 2012, and at the time we were pretty cautious about the whole thing.
 [Loz](http://www.becausestudio.co.uk/) and I were both doing well as separate one-man operations, and didn’t feel the need to put everything into Fieldwork.
 A year ago, we were only spending two or three days a week at the studio (although working remotely a lot too).